invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 ### OpenAPI Schema Parsing

-Schema parsing logic lives in `invokeai/frontend/web/src/features/nodes/util/schema/`.
-The entrypoint is `parseSchema.ts`.
+The entrypoint for OpenAPI schema parsing is [parseSchema.ts].

 General logic flow: